ptrace — process trace

 parent.
 A process probably shouldn't make this request

-if its parent isn't expecting to trace it. (pid
+if its parent isn't expecting to trace it. (pid, addr, and data are ignored.)

 The PTRACE_TRACEME